 Alex specialises in police law, inquests/inquiries, data protection/information law, employment law, public law and workplace stress/psychiatric injury claims.
-He has been a member of the Attorney General’s C Panel of Counsel since 2015.
+In 2020 Alex was promoted to the Attorney General's B Panel of Counsel, following 5 years as a member of the Attorney General's C Panel.

 Recent cases/matters of interest include:

 - Grenfell Tower Inquiry (Junior Counsel to the Inquiry), as the lead junior for one of the teams;

 - Appeared in a leading case concerning freedom of expression and social media: Miller v.
 College of Policing and Humberside Police EWHC 225 (Admin), where a leapfrog permission to appeal to the Supreme Court has been granted.